 Witness will live or die by its readers.
-We want to be as accessible as possible while also making a living from our work.
 If enough readers support us, we will thrive; if they don’t, we won’t.
 Our ambition is to become financially autonomous, so we can be truly independent.

-We aim to be transparent.
+We aim to be transparent (for details of our finances, see below).
 For this reason, Witness is not seeking advertising revenue, as we see this as a major conflict of interest.
-Advertising – especially the threat of its withdrawal – has too often been used as a means of influencing editorial decisions.
+Advertising – especially the threat of its withdrawal – has too often been used as a means of influencing editorial decisions, with advertisers seeking to suppress negative coverage or even to get critics sacked.

 Also for this reason, we do not accept sponsorship from performing arts companies, except when we enter specific collaborations that meet a mutual aim of generating discussion about the performing arts.
 One example is our critical program with Dancehouse around the Keir Choreographic Awards, which includes talks and workshops.
 These collaborations will always be clearly signalled.
 Also, as is standard with all media companies, we will accept provisions such as media review tickets and airfares/accommodation for interstate coverage.